pglevy/four-contexts/four-contexts.md

 Although the process is not linear, confidence generally increases in the following order:

 - problem discovery (what is going on?)
-- problem validation (are we solving the right problem?)
+- problem validation (are we addressing the right problem?)
 - solution discovery (how might we address the problem?)
 - solution validation (is our solution working?)

-As you answer these questions, your confidence increases.
-If you’re confidence does increase, you move to a different context.
-For example, if a solution is not working, return to solution discovery to explore more options or to problem validation to confirm you’re solving the right problem.
+As we answer these questions, our confidence increases.
+If our confidence does increase, we move to a different context.
+For example, if a solution is not working, return to solution discovery to explore more options or to problem validation to confirm we're solving the right problem.

+## Implications
 We should be comfortable laying out a logical progression of activities, but acknowledge that we may move back and forth between different contexts as needed.
 The main thing is to be clear about what context we’re operating in at any given time.

+…